Update: The Public Charge Rule does not apply to testing, screening, or treatment of communicable diseases like COVID-19.

 On January 27, 2020, the conservative-leaning U.S. Supreme Court sided with the Trump administration and lifted the last of the three nationwide preliminary injunctions that blocked the harmful expanded "public charge" rule from taking effect.
-This means that the Department of Homeland Security (DHS) can now implement the rule, except in the state of Illinois where a statewide injunction keeps the rule blocked.
+This means that the Department of Homeland Security (DHS) can now implement the rule.
 The rule will go into effect on February 24, 2020.

 Our fight to stop this rule is not over.
 Our community will continue to fight back in the courts, in Congress and in the streets to stop this rule.
 So check back frequently as things may change.